-I know both the fulfillment and the emotional drain that service can involve.
-It is work of the heart, and it requires continual re-sourcing.
-Over and over again, we have to find ways to release other people’s energies and replenish our spirits.
-I have always been most effective when I am centered, clear, open-hearted, and strong, but it hasn’t always been easy to be that way.
+I know both the fulfillment and the emotional drain service can involve.
+It is work of the heart, and it requires healthy boundaries and continual re-sourcing.
+Over and over again, those of us in service professions have to find ways to release energies we may have picked up from others and replenish our own spirits.
 There are real pressures in the systems of healthcare, education, and social service, not to mention the never-ending learning curve of motherhood.
-The “care of the caregiver” work I do now is created in honor of all the dedicated, heartfelt individuals I have known over the years.
-I use the tools of meditation, writing, coaching, and movement to bring us all back to center, to unblock the flow of giving and receiving, and to bring passion, authenticity, and compassion to our lives and all the lives we touch.
-I hope you’ll join me in caring for yourself in this way.
+The care of the caregiver work I do now is created in honor of all the dedicated, heartfelt individuals I have known over the years.
+My aim is to bring us back to center, unblock the flow of giving and receiving, and bring passion, authenticity, and freedom to our lives and to all the lives we touch.
+Thank you for joining me here.